jerinxzone/ganeshafm/README.md

-# Discord Radio Streaming Bot
+# Discord Indonesia Radio Streaming Bot
-A bot built on Discord.js to play Radio Streams!
+A bot built on Discord.js to play Indonesia Radio Streams!

 <b>How to install and run the bot.</b>